diyaelsa1/PlaywrightWithPython/README.md

-﻿# Playwright With Python Demo - Twitch tv search
+﻿# Playwright With Python - Twitch tv search functionality Test

 This project demonstrates a Playwright-based automation framework built with Python, following the Page Object Model (POM) design pattern.
 The framework automates test scenarios related to Twitch TV, covering both UI and API testing, and is designed to be scalable, maintainable, and easy to extend.